In collaboration with

 Week 1 — Python foundations

 Python for biological data.
-Variables, loops, functions, and OOP — grounded in real biomedical examples from day one.
+Variables, loops, functions, and OOP — grounded in real biotech examples from day one.

 Week 2 — AI & Machine Learning